pronovic/cedar-backup3/DEVELOPER.md

 ### External Tools

-Optionally, you might want to set up external tools in IntelliJ or PyCharm for some of common developer tasks: code reformatting and the PyLint and MyPy checks.
-One nice advantage of doing this is that you can configure an output filter, which makes the Pylint and MyPy errors clickable in IntelliJ.
+Optionally, you might want to set up external tools in IntelliJ or PyCharm for some of common developer tasks: code reformatting and the PyLint checks.
+One nice advantage of doing this is that you can configure an output filter, which makes the Pylint errors clickable in IntelliJ.
 To set up external tools, go to IntelliJ or PyCharm settings and find **Tools > External Tools**.
 Add the tools as described below.

 #### Linux or MacOS